sanyabadole/sanyabadole/README.md

 ## 🚀 About Me

 I'm a Bioinformatics graduate student at Georgia Institute of Technology with expertise in computational biology and machine learning.
-Currently working as a Graduate Research Assistant at Emory University, I specialize in single-cell analysis, genomic data processing, and developing automated pipelines for complex biological datasets.
+Currently working as a Graduate Research Assistant at the Bhasin Lab at Emory University, I specialize in single-cell analysis, genomic data processing, and developing automated pipelines for complex biological datasets.
 With a strong foundation in both wet lab techniques and computational methods, I'm passionate about leveraging technology to solve challenging problems in cancer research and genomics.

 ## 💻 Tech Stack